didiersmith/steve/chapters/sullivan.md

 Russell wasn't happy when the police showed up at his door, but there wasn't anything he could do.
 The law's the law, and nobody was above it.

-The people could now decide for themselves, using the power of democracy, what to do with the gold.
+After the nationalization, the people could decide for themselves - using the power of democracy - what to do with the gold.
 It turned out, they wanted to spend it.
 On themselves.

 So much gold was mined, distributed and spent that it began to significantly impact the global price of gold.
 Gold-denominated prices skyrocketed.
 Inflation hit forty percent, and the people began to clamour for the government to do something.
-So Sullivan stepped up to the plate.

-He drafted the Stable Prices Act, putting the gold under the control of the Federal Reserve Bank.
-The bank had a dual mandate - to maximize the welfare of the citizens, and to keep inflation at 2 percent.
-Unfortunately, the mandates were in conflict.
-It wasn't actually possible for the bank to dispense enough gold to fund the government and all the entitlements, without causing inflation to blow through the roof.
-As prices rose, people voted themselves more gold.
-As they spent the gold, prices rose.
+But there was nothing to be done.

 The unspoken, open secret inside the executive branch was that the people had voted themselves more gold than existed in the world.

-Slowly, the enormous vaults under the Federal Reserve began to empty.
+Slowly, the enormous vaults under the Department of Commerce began to empty.
 His team at the DONS was tasked with finding creative solutions.
-Most of his colleagues explored methods of reclaiming the spent gold, but it was distributed in companies' vaults throughout the world.
-International markets loved the People's Republic.
+Most of his colleagues explored methods of reclaiming the spent gold, but that was tricky - it was distributed in vaults throughout the world.

 Sullivan focused on the source: The mining worms.
 How did they work?
 Where did they find the gold?
-He knew who knew: Russell.
+He knew who knew - the voice told him.
+Russell.

 He tapped Russell's phone, bugged his house, read his texts.
-Everything was encrypted, but the DONS had long-ago required backdoors in all communications equipment.

 Russell wasn't particularly talkative.
 Mostly, he was a family guy.
 He had two interesting friends though - the cult leader, and the guy who'd founded the Anarchy.
 Sullivan listened closely whenever they were chatting.

 Eventually, he learned something.
 There was a computer.
 An omniscient computer.
 It knew where all the gold was - that's how the worms knew where to go.
-Maybe Russell hadn't taken well to the whole nationalization thing, and told the worms to stop looking.
-Interesting.
+Maybe Russell hadn't taken well to the whole nationalization thing, and had turned them off.
+In that case, refilling the vaults was just a matter of turning them on again.

+Gold was small potatoes though.
 Sullivan thought about all the other things he could do with an omniscient computer.
-He thought back to Tasha.
-Very interesting.
+He thought back to his orientation guide.
+Perhaps an omniscient computer could help her realize just how badly she wanted to leave her husband and run off with a DONS employee.
+Stranger things have happened.

 The more he thought about it, the more he realized how undemocratic it was for these three elites to monopolize access to such a powerful resource.
 He thought of all the suffering that the computer could alleviate.
 By jealously guarding access, the trio was basically causing suffering.
-That wouldn't do!
+That's as good a definition of evil as any.

-He leaked the details about the computer to the press, and began drafting a referendum: The Freedom of Knowledge Act.
+He leaked the details about the computer to the press, and drafted a referendum: The Freedom of Knowledge Act.
 It passed.
 He confronted Russell, personally.

 "I haven't the foggiest clue what you're talking about," responded Russell.